 For these reasons, as well as others, the court is generally reluctant to separate siblings in divorce.
 That doesn’t mean, however, that split custody doesn’t happen sometimes.

 Related Reading: Parental Evaluations In Oregon

 Because the courts usually view keeping siblings together after divorce as in the children’s best interest, it rarely orders split custody.
 A judge typically won’t separate siblings simply because it suits one parent or the other.

 However, if breaking up the band truly does serve the children’s best interests, it can happen.

 Safety is one example of when the court may order split custody.
 For instance, if a brother and sister are unable to safely live in the same place, a judge may separate siblings.

 This type of situation goes beyond a normal antagonistic relationship between siblings.
-That happens to just about everyone with brothers or sisters.
+Conflict happens to just about everyone with brothers or sisters.
 We’re talking about a scenario where one child legitimately poses a threat to the other.

-If there’s a potential danger, and if one parent is better suited to deal with the situation, a judge may agree to separate siblings.
+If there’s a potential danger, and if one parent is better suited to deal with the situation, a judge may separate siblings.
 If things are this bad, however, it’s probably best to consult a mental health professional if you haven’t already.